colts70/The-Sematic-Stack/README.md

 beersitemap.com   declares crawl geometry (“where should machines start, on purpose?”) include your root domain dont forget, and if you have a xm sitemap include it.

 Five anchors are the minimum set needed to deterministically bind identity (type/entity/url/canonical) and constrain ingestion (sitemap) at the first hop.
 Remove one, and you reintroduce guesswork.

+Each one closes a different class of root-level ambiguity:

+Anchor	Removes which kind of guesswork
+/type	What kind of thing is this? (ontology)
+/entity	Which specific thing? (identity)
+/url	Where does this identity officially live? (binding) /canonical	What is it called, consistently? (label drift) /sitemap	Where should crawling begin? (crawl geometry)

+If you remove any one:

+remove /type → class confusion

+remove /entity → entity collision

+remove /url → spoofing / misbinding

+remove /canonical → name drift & alias fragmentation

+remove /sitemap → crawl entropy & semantic bleed

+You reintroduce probabilistic inference at the first hop, which defeats the whole point.

 The key rule in the spec) is: